USEPA/AMET/docs/AMET_Users_Guide_v1.md

 > wrfExample.&lt;stats&gt;.&lt;variable&gt;.20020705.20020709.pdf

-A brief summary of each of the C-shell scripts is given in Table 7-1.
+A brief summary of each of the C-shell scripts is given below in Table 7-1.

 <span id="_Toc199840994" class="anchor"></span>Table ‑.
 MET analysis
 scripts.